Improved Differentially Private Regression via Gradient Boosting: Appendix

 \subsubsection{Robustness to outliers via clipping and boosting --- a fixed-point iteration persepctive}

 An additional benefit of boosting is robustness to outliers.
-For simplicity, here we analyze the non-private version of Boosted AdaSSP without noise addition.
-The reason for this simplification is that the robustness of Boosted AdaSSP can be revealed even without noise.
+For simplicity, here we analyze the non-private version of BoostedAdaSSP without noise addition.
+The reason for this simplification is that the robustness of BoostedAdaSSP can be revealed even without noise.
 Adding noise for privacy entails straightforward modification to the analysis below.

 We consider a contaminated dataset with $n$ data points $Y_1,...,Y_n$.
 Among them $n-k$ are in-liers drawn i.i.d. from $\mathcal P$ - an arbitrary distribution supported on $[\mu-\sigma,\mu+\sigma]$ with mean $\mu$, and $k$ are outliers with a value of $B$.
 Without loss of generality, we assume the in-liers are the first $n-k$.